pr0vId3nce/pr0vId3nce/README.md

 objective: Ethical Hacker / Penetration Tester

+Certifications: CompTIA Security+
-inProgress: CompTIA Security+, HackTheBox CPTS
+inProgress: HackTheBox CPTS

 <!---
 dgrey424/dgrey424 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.